Châtelet station: History

 In certain corridors, the bevelled white ceramic tiles have for the first time dimensions measuring twice those of the classic format, similar to the tiles at Porte d'Orléans station on line 4, and which will subsequently be deployed at Maisons-Alfort - Les Juilliottes on line 8 (from 2016) and Basilique de Saint-Denis on line 13 (in 2018).
 Subsequently, the names of the two sectors will be gradually added to the left of the nominative panels of the platforms (starting with line 11 in 2018 then line 1 in 2019).

 The renovation of the connecting corridor from the Rivoli Sector to the Seine Sector was completed later, at the beginning of 2017.
 It includes in particular, the replacement of the moving walkways, now shortened, as well as the installation of wall panels intended to receive event frescoes and decorations, a specific lighting fixture, the color of which juggles between cold white, warm white and amber.
 The double mosaic is no longer visible.

-As part of the automation of line 4, its stopping point has been being modernized since the second half of 2016, losing its red Motte style.
+As part of the automation of Line 4, its stopping point has been modernized since the second half of 2016, losing its red Motte style.
 Its platforms were raised from 27 November 2017 to 30 March 2018.

-As part of the extension of line 11 to Rosny-Bois-Perrier, its terminus underwent major works from 15 March to the end of December 2019, during which time the western terminus of the line was transferred to the neighboring Hôtel de City.
+As part of the extension of Line 11 to Rosny-Bois Perrier, its terminus underwent major works from 15 March to the end of December 2019, during which time the western terminus of the line was transferred to the neighboring Hôtel de Ville.
 The platforms were raised, consolidated and tiled, the tracks and signage renewed and the connecting staircase doubled.
 The reversing headshunt is extended to the right of the central track, under the cellar of the Terminus Châtelet restaurant, in order to be able to accommodate trainsets of five cars.

 In the course of the first half of 2019, the platforms of line 7 will have their masonry-style Motte benches in green tiling removed, as will the characteristic coque seats, in favor of contemporary seats, which were installed during the summer.